 Traditional learner.
 Finally, some students may prefer to use a traditional outline.
 Using bullet points, write the topic or thesis of the paper at the top of the page and then list the subtopics for each paragraph with 2-3 supporting statements for each.

 Make your notes however you like—on a whiteboard, on notebook paper, or on the computer.
 My personal favorite medium is oversized index cards, which have the perfect amount of space for outlining a paragraph.
-No matter how you decide to organize your thoughts, planning in advance saves time and effort—and helps you write stronger, better organized essay.
+No matter how you decide to organize your thoughts, planning in advance saves time and effort—and helps you write stronger, better-organized essays.

 Which prewriting strategy is your favorite?